leobezerra/moea-benchmark/README.md

 ---

 The indicator outputs can be downloaded directly as a [GZip'ed CSV file](indicators.csv.gz), without cloning the entire repo.
+Note that a [version with fixed tuned M=10 results for MOEA/D](indicators-errata.csv.gz) is also provided, as well as a [CSV file](moead-errata.csv.gz) that can be used for comparing the improvements produced by the fix.

 In addition, we also provide the [time series data](anytime.csv.gz) used for the anytime analysis of MOEAs we provided in the paper.